rrwick/Filtlong/README.md

 <p align="center"><img src="misc/filtlong_logo.png" alt="Filtlong" width="450"></p>

 Filtlong is a tool for filtering long reads.
 It can take a set of long reads and produce a smaller, better subset.
-It uses both read length (longer is better) and read identity (higher is better) when choosing which reads to output.
+It uses both read length (longer is better) and read identity (higher is better) when choosing which reads pass the filter.